-The length of a frame varies depending on the number of activated chunks, but the user can always expect a frame with the maximum size of PayloadSize.
+The length of the chunk data section varies depending on the number of activated chunks, but the user can always expect the chunk data section to fit within the maximum size of PayloadSize.

 Regular Chunk data mapping:

 With chunks disabled by setting ChunkModeActive to False the camera streams frames consisting only of the image.